Canal Mauri: Current status

-The Canal Mauri is currently a major source of water for the Tacna valley.
+The Canal Mauri is currently a major source of water for the Tacna valley, and most of its water is used for irrigation.
+The regional aquifer is also recharged from the groundwater.
 Further plans published in 2015 envisaged the transfer of water directly from the Mauri River (at Villachaullani) to the Calachaca canal and from the Ojos de Copapujo springs by 2017 and from the Chiliculco River by 2019; this concept is known as "Vilavilani II".

 Hydrological analysis of this concept (along with two planned reservoirs at Chuapalca and Chilicollpa) suggest that the Mauri River would lose about 50% of its flow through such diversions and even more during drought periods.
 Additional wetlands would be impacted.
 This has resulted in opposition by inhabitants of affected areas and by the Puno Region.
 Such water disputes about reservoirs and river diversions have become common in Peru.

-Minsur's Pucamarca gold mine lies close to the canal, raising concerns about water in the canal becoming polluted.
+Minsur's Pucamarca gold mine lies close to the canal, raising concerns about water in the canal becoming polluted and causing an interstate dispute in 2007.
 The mine with reserves estimated to be 555,000 ounces gold as of 2015 is 0.5 km from the canal.
 Minsur as a compromise undertook a project to cover part of the canal to resolve issues.
 The first part of this project was completed in 2014 and covered about 840 m of the canal.